PtrMan/SingularTranspiler/README.md

     i;
 }
 ```

-If this should be transpiled, the output will be
+If this should be transpiled, the transpiler will make one pass through the code
+where the first `i` will become `Name(:i)`, the second `i` will tell the transpiler
+about `i` and add a local variable `i` to the code, and the third `i` will simply
+reference this local variable.
+The transpiler will make a second pass and
+replace `Name(:i)` with a warning.

 ```
 function ##f(...)
     enterfunction()